SushiStar/mapbuilder/README.md

 #mapbuilder

 This is a map converter which converts .png file picture map to a .cfg file so that it can be used in sbpl library.

 This little program is based on Soji Yamakawa's png file decoder.
-It will gradually built and improved.
+It will be gradually built and improved.
 This is only for personal use in research.

 All rights reserved.